VictorSully79/slinky/README.md

 - Create an Album class to act as a model in our app.
 - An Album has a title, an artist, a songCount, a length (in seconds), and an imageUrl that is a link to that album’s art.
 - Create a route at /albums that shows three album instances.
 (These will be hardcoded for today’s lab; create an array that contains three albums, and then display those three on the page.)

+## Lab 12
+### Feature Tasks
+- Update your Album model so that it can be saved in a database.
+- An Album has a title, an artist, a songCount, a length (in seconds), and an imageUrl that is a link to that album’s art.
+- A user should be able to see information about all the albums on the site.
+- A user should be able to add albums to the site.

+## Stat Time 1330
+## End Time 2040